-DIGITAL AND ART DESIGN I - IV 20 weeks .5 Credit
+DIGITAL AND ART DESIGN I - IV 20 weeks .5 Credit Grade Level: 10 - 12 Requirements: Studio Art or DDP or p ermission from instructor 5 derstanding of tools and techniques used t Apps as well as other painting, photo, and

-Grade Level: 10-12

-Requirements: Studio Art or DDP

-This is a 1⁄2 year course created for students to demonstrate an understanding of tools and techniques used to create digital art.
+This is a 1/2 year course created for students to demonstrate an understanding of tools and techniques used to create digital art.
 Students will gain knowledge of the Adobe Creative Apps as well as other painting, photo, and video apps on the computer and iPads.
 Students will also gain knowledge of how art is used in creating posters and other design concepts using text.
 Prerequisite is Studio Art or DDP.

 STUDIO IN CERAMICS I - IV 20 weeks .5 Credit

 Grade Level: 10 - 12

-Requirements: Studio Art
+Requirements: Studio Art or DDP